nestordemeure/nestordemeure.github.io/content/cooking/sweet/cakes/mug_cake.md

 ---

 This is a recipe for a basic yellow mug cake.
-Feel free to add fruits, lemon juice/zests, chocolate chunks or anything else you want to make it fancy!
+Feel free to add fruits, lemon juice/zests, chocolate chunks or anything else really to make it fancy!

 ## Ingredients (one bowl of cake):